Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Results

-\begin{itemize} \item Simple detection in the MER catalogue: the injected dwarf has one match in the final MER catalogue within $R_{\sfont{SEARCH}}$.
-To visualize the characteristics of such objects, we plot the parameter space (i.e. the input $R_{\rm e}$ as a function of the input total magnitude $\IE$) in Fig.\,\ref{fig:detect_catalog_params}.
+In a first case, the injected dwarf has one match in the final MER catalogue within $R_{\sfont{SEARCH}}$.
+To visualise the characteristics of such objects, we plot the parameter space (i.e. the input $R_{\rm e}$ as a function of the input total magnitude $\IE$) in Fig.\,\ref{fig:detect_catalog_params}.
 We observe that, for a given magnitude, the final MER catalogue misses the most extended galaxies.
 The region of the parameter space beyond 22.5 as total input magnitude in $\IE$ is dominated by objects that are not detected.
 Combining all ${\rm SB}_{\rm e}$ bins up to 28\,mag\,arcsec$^{-2}$, $34\,\%$ of the injected dwarf galaxies are recovered as single sources in the final MER catalogue.
 For ${\rm SB}_{\rm e}<24\,\text{mag\,arcsec}^{-2}$ (regular dwarf regime), $61\,\%$ of the injected dwarfs are recovered in the final MER catalogue.
 For ${\rm SB}_{\rm e}>24\,\text{mag\,arcsec}^{-2}$ (LSB regime), $30\,\%$ of the injected dwarfs are recovered in the final MER catalogue.

-\item Multiple detection in the MER catalogue: the injected dwarf is associated with multiple MER sources with different IDs within $R_{\sfont{SEARCH}}$.
+In a second case, the injected dwarf is associated with multiple MER sources with different IDs within $R_{\sfont{SEARCH}}$.
 In such cases, the dwarf appears fragmented into several areas in the segmentation map generated during the MER pipeline run (see an example in Fig.\,\ref{fig:segmentation}).
-This effect arises from its deblending step.
-The MER pipeline assigns the same value in the \texttt{PARENT\_ID} column of the final MER catalogue (hereafter referred to as the ``parent ID'') to all sources that were initially segmented together but later separated during deblending.
+This effect arises from its de-blending step.
+The MER pipeline assigns the same value in the \texttt{PARENT\_ID} column of the final MER catalogue (hereafter referred to as the `parent ID') to all sources that were initially segmented together but later separated during de-blending.
 We can then distinguish between two subtypes of detection: